🎁 10 free on your first order from €40 with code NEW 🎁

 Conservation Tips

-Tarama keeps well in the refrigerator for several days, which allows it to be prepared in advance.
-For optimal conservation, place it in an airtight container to preserve its freshness and texture.
-If you want to extend its shelf life, you can also freeze tarama.
-To do this, divide it into portions and place them in freezer bags.
-When it is thawed, stir it well to regain its creamy consistency.
-However, it is recommended to consume taramasalata fresh to fully benefit from its flavor and nutritional benefits.
+Tarama keeps well in the fridge for several days, so you can prepare it in advance.
+For optimum preservation, place in an airtight container to preserve its freshness and texture.
+If you wish to extend its shelf-life, you can also freeze tarama.
+In this case, divide into portions and place in freezer bags.
+Once thawed, stir well to restore its creamy consistency.
+That said, it’s best to eat tarama fresh to take full advantage of its flavor and nutritional benefits.

 Tarama on toast with lime slices, clear glass plate, shiny star party decorations, glass table